City explores options for moving people staying in rec centres | CBC News

 Five hundred thirty-five community shelter beds are available in Ottawa, with another 191 for specialized programs, city staff wrote in their report.

-Shelters also have 60 overflow mats — meant for emergencies — that are regularly in use.
+Shelters also have 60 overflow mats — meant for emergencies — that are regularly in use, for a total of just under 800 beds.

-The shelter system has seen "nearly no growth for decades" despite a steady increase in the city's population, according to staff, and in 2022 there was never a point where shelter beds would have met demand.
+The shelter system has seen "nearly no growth for decades" despite a steady increase in the city's population, according to staff.
+In 2022 there was never a point where those kinds of shelter beds above would have met demand.

-"While the Physical Distancing Centres began as a mechanism to reduce density in the community shelters and allow for physical distancing, they are now addressing a critical capacity gap," staff wrote, adding that a failure to address that capacity building would result in more people sleeping on the streets or in encampments.
+"While the Physical Distancing Centres began as a mechanism to reduce density in the community shelters and allow for physical distancing, they are now addressing a critical capacity gap," staff wrote.
+Failing to address that capacity gap would result in even more people sleeping on the streets or in encampments.

-But the city said the centres also proved to be an important learning opportunity, which underscored the need to provide what it calls wraparound supports to ensure people can easily access programs to both gain housing and to thrive.
+The city said the centres have also been an important learning opportunity, which underscored the need to provide what it calls wraparound supports to ensure people can easily access programs to both gain housing and to thrive.

 That will require a collaborative approach.